Food for Life 2013 Summary Report

 Next stop was India where I got to see firsthand a couple of our best Food for Life kitchens, run by the FFL Annamrita project headquartered in Mumbai, India.
 The non-profit partner is responsible for many first-class kitchens that serve over 1.3 million meals daily!
 You can read about my visit at https://ffl.org/en/2013/03/ as well as a nice report on one of their kitchens at https://ffl.org/2013/one-year-anniversary-of-new-state-of-the-art-food-relief-kitchen/

 Annamrita’s program is based on our belief that one meal a day brings thousands of children to school.
 You can help every child In this country get an education if you donate that one meal.
 As of now, we cater to approximately 1,250,000 children every day from our centers in Nigdi, Mira Bhayander, Paighar, Tardeo, Wada, Aurangabad, Delhi, Faridabad, Gurgaon, Kurukshetra, Palwal, Tirupati, Nellore, Rajahmundry, Kadapa, Ranga Nara Gadda, Jaipur, Ujjain, Jamshedpur, and Kolkata, and in Maharashtra alone we cater around 2,80,000 meals every day.
 Most of these children come from slums and tribal areas.
-To learn more about that project, visit: www.annamrita.org or see a short video on Youtube.
+To learn more about that project, visit: www.annamrita.org.

 South East Asia